 Where can I get work experience?

 Work experience is essential for most jobs in this sector and voluntary work is a way in to many areas, such as conservation, ecology and animal care.
 Specialised degrees, such as engineering and forestry, often include a placement year during the course.

 Opportunities for volunteering can be found with not-for-profit organisations, including:

-- Natural England - includes opportunities for volunteers in National Nature Reserves;
+- Natural England - includes volunteering opportunities in their National Nature Reserves (NNRs)

-- TCV (The Conservation Volunteers) - search your postcode to find projects in your area;
+- TCV (The Conservation Volunteers) - enter your postcode to discover activities in your area

 - The Wildlife Trusts.

 Internships are often advertised on large company websites.
 For example, British Sugar offers 12-month industrial placements in agriculture, science and engineering, while JCB has opportunities for 16 to 18-year-olds and those over 18 in a variety of departments, from engineering and technical service roles to marketing and human resources.
 Kuhn takes on more than 150 trainees each year, encompassing young farmers all the way through to career changers and postgraduates for its internships and part-time industrial work placements.

 Not-for-profit organisations also offer internships, but unfortunately these are often unpaid.
 The National Trust offers a diverse range of environmental management and horticultural internships, with travelling expenses and lunch costs typically covered.
 The RSPB offers three-, six-, nine- and 12-month internships, while also reimbursing your travel outlay.
 Options available include residential volunteering where accommodation costs are provided close to the reserve.